OpenGeoHub/SoilSamples/docs/035-import_wrb_data.md

 This gives a total of about 70,000 training points with WRB soil type.
-Note that correlation between different national systems is not trivial and hence you should always check the folder `./correlation` to see if some soil types are possibly incorrectly correlated.
-Also, IUSS and FAO are kind to maintain the [World Reference Base (WRB)](https://www.fao.org/soils-portal/data-hub/soil-classification/world-reference-base/en/), but a table correlating various versions of WRB is [often not trivial](https://docs.google.com/spreadsheets/d/1GaNpiH65yiuHusNVkUrKog2FCiVUO6kz_wNdIzHbdfg/edit#gid=1418992436) and we have to somewhat improvise (or ignore) that some soil type have changed over time.
+Note that correlation between different national systems is not trivial and hence you should always check the [folder](https://github.com/OpenGeoHub/SoilSamples/tree/main/correlation) `./correlation` to see if some soil types are possibly incorrectly correlated.
+Also, IUSS and FAO are kind to maintain the [World Reference Base (WRB)](https://www.fao.org/soils-portal/data-hub/soil-classification/world-reference-base/en/), but a table correlating various versions of WRB is [often not trivial](https://docs.google.com/spreadsheets/d/1GaNpiH65yiuHusNVkUrKog2FCiVUO6kz_wNdIzHbdfg/edit#gid=1418992436) and we have to somewhat improvise (or ignore the issue) that some soil types have changed over time.

 ```r